 "Individuals with mental health and substance use conditions have suffered horrible abuses, involving neglect, abuse, and sometimes even death, especially in jails and prisons and in the former drunk tanks and mental hospitals.
 Today, these abuses continue with the routine shackling of people in custody, notwithstanding great psychological distress to people in crisis, the rationing of care to children in schools and the over-incarceration and over-seclusion of people with mental health conditions, not to speak of the lack of effective treatment inherent in an underfunded system of care.

 Since Americans care deeply about individual rights, both the states and the federal government have a responsibility to serve and protect vulnerable individuals to the fullest extent possible.
-The federal government should put new efforts into enforcing laws that response to the abuses of today and make available private rights of action so individuals and protection and advocacy organizations can sue to enforce individual rights as well". ~ The Mental Health America
+The federal government should put new efforts into enforcing laws that respond to the abuses of today and make available private rights of action so individuals and protection and advocacy organizations can sue to enforce individual rights as well". ~ The Mental Health America

 The stigma, shame, and many misconceptions about mental illness

 are enormous barriers to many getting the help they desperately need.

 (Please click "Our Projects" to the left for more information)

 Holding seriously mentally ill individuals in jails and in Solitary Confinement 22-23 hours a day may aggravate their psychiatric symptoms.
 Sensory isolation will often aggravate auditory

 hallucinations.
 Furthermore, the lack of antidepressants or antipsychotic medications, or a change in such medications can worsen psychiatric symptoms.